Weakly model-independent determination of total expansion during inflation: Introduction

 Connecting the reheating mechanism directly to the preceding inflationary epoch demands all the detailed properties of the inflaton -- how it is coupled to other species, what is the form of the potential after inflation around the minimum, and so on.
 However, as the identity of the inflaton itself is unknown, its properties are completely behind the veil.
 Thus an alternative approach is taken.
 Considering the simple inflation model with a quadratic potential, after inflation around the minimum of the potential the rapid oscillation of the inflaton makes it behave effectively as a pressuress matter, characterized by the equation of state $w \equiv p/\rho = 0$.
 Thus, phenomenologically we can adopt a specific equation of state during the reheating stage that encrypts a certain reheating mechanism~\cite{Turner:1983he}.

 In this article, we study systematically the contributions to the total expansion during inflation of a certain perturbation mode experiences.
 These contributions can be categorized into those dependent on and independent from the models of inflation and reheating dynamics.
 Only assuming that the equation of state during reheating can be written as a function of $e$-folds, we show that all the model dependence can be isolated from the model-independent contributions.
 This article is organized as follows.
 In Section~\ref{sec:expansion}, we consider the total expansion of a mode and separate individual contributions.
 By assuming that the equation of state during reheating is a function of $e$-folds, model-dependent contributions are sequestered from the model-independent ones.
 In Section~\ref{sec:model} we study the two model-dependent inputs, the endpoint of inflation and the equation of state during reheating.
 We present a more accurate estimate on the endpoint given an inflation model, along with a simple, more phenomenological parametrization.
 We give explicit examples for the equation of state during reheating, and show the total expansion of a mode as a function of model parameters explicitly.
+In Section~\ref{sec:degeneracy}, we argue that there exist degeneracies in different profiles of $w_\text{rh}$, the equation of state during reheating, as long as the average value of $w_\text{rh}$ is identical, and illustrate when and how the degeneracy is lifted and what information we can gain regarding reheating.
 Finally we conclude in Section~\ref{sec:conc}.